 Evaluating the feasibility of a rooftop solar panel installation, the average annual sunlight in Sofia has the potential to generate an estimated 7.6 MWh of energy per year for our available roof area.
 It boasts optimal conditions, including a south-facing orientation, no shading, and space for at least 20 panels, making such an installation likely to produce high energy output.

 The low electricity costs in Bulgaria are most likely about to come to an end as the country has committed to transitioning household consumers out of the regulated electricity market by 2025, after which electricity costs are expected to be higher by a factor.
-It has been negotiated with the EU that coal-powered electric plants are phased out, putting the country in the position of needing to import electricity – a drastic shift from being a large producer.
-I do not own an EV at the moment but plan to eventually purchase one.
+It has been negotiated with the EU that coal-powered electric plants are phased out, possibly putting the country in the position of needing to import electricity – a drastic shift from being a large producer.
+We do not own an EV at the moment but plan to eventually purchase one.
 Charging it at home with excess PV production will also be a material cost-saving.
-Given the above, and the clear understanding that we need to transition to a greener and more sustainable future, I decided to still go ahead with the rooftop PV installation regardless of the project’s ROI not making any financial sense for the moment.
+Given the above, and the clear understanding that we need to transition to a greener and more sustainable future, we decided to still go ahead with the rooftop PV installation regardless of the project’s ROI not making any financial sense for the moment.

 As previously mentioned, exporting excess PV production in Bulgaria is currently not a viable option.
 Therefore, the plan is to focus on maximizing self-consumption by configuring the inverter for zero feed-in.
 To accomplish this, the inverter must be capable of monitoring power flow at the feed-in point using a smart meter and regulating the PV’s maximum power point tracking (MPPT) to match the house’s power demand.
 Most modern inverters have this feature.
 Additionally, I require that the inverter supports both “grid-tie” and “island” modes to ensure the ability to power the home during a grid outage.
 Hybrid inverters typically require a battery for island mode operation, however, I would prefer that this function is supported without the need for a battery, even if only a PV power socket is available.
 Switching between “grid-tie” and “island” mode requires a physical disconnection from the grid during outages, with reconnection upon grid availability.
 The inverter should be able to control this process in an automated manner.
 Furthermore, I require that the inverter has an open application programming interface (API) for integration into home automation systems.